FredericoCanoeira/odin-recipes/README.md

 # odin-recipes

-It’s abasic project to practice all of the HTML knowledge acquired.
+It’s a basic project to practice all of the HTML knowledge acquired.
 In this project, I am going to build a basic recipe website.

 The website consist of a main index page which have links to a few recipes.
 The website won’t look very pretty by the time.